 9 Things You Need For A Happy Holiday Season:

 1) Be Gentle With Yourself

 Since it’s said to be the most wonderful time of the year, how come so many people are reporting it’s the worst time of the year?
 The answer to that question is a complicated one.
 Unlike children, adults have baggage.
-There are a lot of things that will go wrong by the time you’re into your 30s.
+There are a lot of things that will go wrong by the time you’re in your 30s.
 Adulthood is a time of great responsibility and numerous frustrations.
-By the time people reach this part of their lives, many will realize that the dreams they had in childhood or highschool will never come true.
+By the time people reach this part of their lives, many will realize that the dreams they had in childhood or high school will never come true.
 This can be devastating.

 Christmas and the pressure of partying hard on New Year’s are two events that add a great deal of pressure on a lot of people.
 Couple that with the pain of living a life that you dreamt would look different and you will find your answer.
 Therefore, one thing you can do in order to enjoy the winter holidays is to hit pause on the comparison button.
 Stop comparing your actual life with your idealized version of it, and stop comparing yourself to others who have it better.

-December is not just the month when we’re supposed to be better to one another, but also a time to be better to ourselves.
+December is not just when we’re supposed to be better to one another, but also a time to be better to ourselves.
 Your relationship with yourself is important.
 So be gentle with yourself.

 2) Embrace The ‘Season To Be Jolly’

 Like many things in life, winter is something we have to embrace.
 You don’t have to do it out of love, but you should do it nonetheless.
 The changing of the seasons isn’t something we can control.
 However, we can control the way we react to that change.
 Therefore, the best thing you can do is embrace it.

 Winter is hard.
 Freezing temperatures, gray skies, and a general depressive mood.
 These are the “symptoms” many people describe during this time of the year.
 While December can be especially gloomy, your outlook on it doesn’t have to be.